 In Canada, NDT certification is regulated by the Canadian General Standards Board (CGSB).
 There are three steps required to obtain CGSB Certification

 - CGSB exams

 These three steps are required for each level of certification in each method.

-The NDT Foundations program at SAIT helps you to accomplish the first step of this process which prepares you to complete step two and step three.
+The NDT Foundations program at SAIT helps you to accomplish the first step of this process, which prepares you to complete steps two and three.

 To be successful as a Non-Destructive Testing Technician, you need the following skills: